brentmcconnell/adfdevopsdemo/README.md

 4. Check that git is configured for commits by running "git config --list" and ensure that user.name and user.email are set.
 If these are not set the script will fail.
 Use "git config --global user.name "John Doe" and "git config --global user.email johndoe@example.com" to setup.
 5. Azure Devops Extension for Azure CLI.
 To install use "az extension add --name azure-devops"
 6. Azure DevOps organization and Azure DevOps PAT with permissions to create ADO projects, repositories and pipelines.
+7. "Microsoft.DataFactory" will need to be registered for use in the Azure Subscription you are using.
+Check using "az provider list --query "[?registrationState=='Registered']" --output table"

 ## Directions
 1. Clone this repository to an environment that can execute bash scripts